top of page

 Overview

 Genesis Counseling and Consulting Services provides individualized services for a variety of populations in north Mobile County and surrounding areas.
 Services include couples and family therapy, substance use treatment programs, a qualified SAP for DOT employees, anger management, mental health therapy, pastoral counseling and professional development and training.
 Our programs offer morning, evening and weekend sessions to provide more flexibility with your schedule in order to meet your needs.
-In order to better serve those individuals in need, Genesis offers all services with a sliding scale fee.
+In order to better serve those individuals in need, Genesis accepts Blue Cross Blue Shield and offers all services with a sliding scale fee.
 Additionally, we offer telehealth services, providing access to care from the privacy of your own home.

 Staff Members